-Are you looking at adding in a protein powder in your diet to help support your body before, during and after you workouts?
+Are you looking to a protein powder in your diet to help support your body before, during and after your workouts?
 I understand why.
-Protein serves as fuel for the body’s muscles structure and it is consumed when you exercise.
+Protein serves as fuel for the body’s muscular structure and it is consumed when you exercise.
 After you are done, the muscles are in what is referred to as a starvation mode.
 Drinking a shake made with protein powder feeds your muscles, hopefully without adding in too many extra calories.
 Protein shakes can be a great meal replacement as well.

 Key # 1 – Protein, not mass gainer

 Protein helps with power and energy.
 It can also be an important part of a weight reduction plan.
 A mass gainer is designed for mass (weight gain) and includes a number of things in addition to protein.
 Make sure that you read the label and ingredients carefully on the product to make sure you are purchasing a protein powder, not a mass gainer or your results will be disappointing.

 Pay for purity.
 It is that simple.
 A lot of manufacturers will add in ingredients to “boost” the effect of the protein, but they may not be the right things for you.
 Simple protein powders are inexpensive enough that you are better off custom building a combination of supplements and ingredients yourself rather than paying more for a product that is trying to do it all at once.
 Also, with added ingredients can come with hidden fats and sugars.
 Another reason you don’t want extra ingredients is depending on the type of protein you are using, how you take it during the day will make additional metabolism or weight gain enhancers/ingredients unnecessary.

 Key # 3 – Pick the right type of protein